walterxie/BioSci700/Lab1.md

 influenza A H5N1 hemagglutinin and neuraminidase gene sequences isolated from a variety of hosts 1996 - 2005 across sample locations.

-Read the publication and then make the following analyses:
+Read the publication, and then make the following analyses:

 1. Use the R code that you have learnt to choose the “best” model for this data, and explain why you choose it.
 Please attach your R code